 Unless specifically indicated as "remote," applicants should expect to report to the duty location listed in announcement at least some of the time.
 Many positions at EPA allow telework flexibilities depending on the duties of the position.
 You may apply for any job regardless of where you currently live, but we might not pay for you to move.
 Vacancy announcements include the job's location and whether we will pay travel and relocation expenses.

 Some positions require a little travel and some a lot.
 It is important to establish how much when you accept a particular position.

 Must I remain within a specific career track, once I'm working at EPA?

-There is no requirement that you must remain in a particular career track such as a biologist.
+There is no requirement that you must remain in a particular career track or title such as a "Biologist."
 Many people change fields or from program to management positions with similar grade tracks but different duties.